Ever thought of growing your own vegetables? Here are 10 reasons why you should plant a vegetable garden this year!

-This is something I learned from my parents in my youth.
-We would plant the huge garden, then spend all of August and September preserving the harvest.
-We would freeze the corn, can the tomatoes, make loads and loads of salsa, can green beans, etc., etc., etc. The possibilities are endless.
-Last year my parents got a ton of pumpkins in their garden and I roasted them and smashed them and froze over a dozen bags of pumpkin puree so I had enough pumpkin to eat all the pumpkin goodies I wanted in the fall (and believe me I love my pumpkin goodies).
-Every year I can enough tomatoes for us to use the rest of the year so I never have to buy them.
-Another great skill to have and a great way to let your garden feed you even when the growing season is over.
+Last year my parents got a ton of pumpkins in their garden and I roasted them and smashed them and froze over a dozen bags of pumpkin puree.
+I had enough pumpkin to eat all the pumpkin goodies I wanted in the fall (and believe me I love my pumpkin goodies).

 9- It teaches hard work.

-That is just something that needs to be learned and sadly, a lot of kids these days are not getting the chance to learn what happens when you put in some real, sweat dripping from your face, sore back for days, blisters on your hands, kind of work.
+That is just something that needs to be learned.
+Sadly, a lot of kids these days are not getting the chance to learn what happens when you put in real, sweat-dripping-from-your-face, sore-back-for-days, blisters-on-your-hands, kind of work.
 I hope that my city kids get a little bit of that lesson by helping me in the garden every year.

 10- A sense of pride.

-I get so excited to watch it grow that I check on my garden every day, and then I take all kinds of pictures (and will be posting them cause I am so proud of it!).
+I get so excited to watch it grow that I check on my garden every day!
+Then I take all kinds of pictures (and will be posting them cause I am so proud of it!).
 It’s just too cool that I could make so much out of so little.
 And I think taking pride in something is a great thing!

-The things that are already growing were purchased as starts (I have only tried to start my own plants once, and it was a terrible fail, so I am still purchasing all my plants that need to be started earlier that my season allows).
+The things that are already growing were purchased as starts.
+I have only tried to start my own plants once, and it was a terrible fail.
+So I am still purchasing all my plants that need to be started earlier that my season allows.

 I also don’t have a very big garden.
 I sectioned off a 6-7 foot deep area along my back fence that is 35 feet long.
 It is big enough to feed our family of 4 very well all summer, while sharing plenty and preserving a lot!
-In my next house, I am requesting more garden space and I’d love space for some fruit trees, but until then…

 Do you grow a vegetable garden?
 What are your favorite things to grow?
-I’d love to hear your ideas because I am always ready to try something new 🙂
+I’d love to hear your ideas because I am always ready to try something new.